 Our collection includes country documentation (reports, maps and slides), soil specimens (monoliths, samples, thin sections, hand specimens), as well as geo-referenced databases (point, polygon, and raster).
 These may be consulted on site and/or on-line.

 A progress report discussing main activities of ISRIC WDC-Soils during 2014-2016 was presented at the WDS Members Forum 2016 (SciDataCon2016, Sept.
 2016, Denver, USA).
 This procedure is part of the biennial certification procedure of regular members of ICSU-WDS.

-ISRIC - World Soil Information obtained the status of ICSU World Data Centre in 1989, initially named WDC for Soil Geography and Classification, later WDC-Soils.
-In August 2011, ISRIC was accredited as regular member - node that deals directly with data curation and data analysis services- of the new ICSU World Data System (WDS).
-"The new WDS will support ICSU’s mission and objectives, ensuring the long-term stewardship and provision of quality-assessed data and data services to the international science community and other stakeholders" (SCID Report 2008).The WDS is registered as a Participating Organization of the intergovermental Group on Earth Observations (GEO).
+Since 2011, ISRIC is a regular member - node that deals directly with data curation and data analysis services- of the ICSU World Data System (ICSU WDS): the "WDS will support ICSU’s mission and objectives, ensuring the long-term stewardship and provision of quality-assessed data and data services to the international science community and other stakeholders".
+As member of ICSU WDS, ISRIC is registered as a Participating Organization of the intergovermental Group on Earth Observations (GEO).

 ISRIC obtained the status of International Council for Science (ICSU) World Data Centre (WDC) in 1989, in recognition of its "unique collection of soil monoliths, maps and reports on the geography of soils and related natural resources".
 Initially named WDC for Soil Geography and Classification, it was later renamed to WDC-Soils to reflect the broadened scope of its long-term soil data stewardship.